TankardYegga/TankardYegga/README.md

 - 🔭 I graduated from Northwest University, Xi'an and I’m currently studying in **SouthEast University**
-- 🌱 I’m currently learning **Machine Learning System， Distributed System，and System Security**
+- 🌱 I’m strongly interested in **Distributed System，Graph Processing System and System Security**
 - 💬 Ask me about **Python, Java and Machine Learning**
 - 📫 How to reach me: levinforward@163.com or tankardyegga （WeChatAccount）or 2019174793 （QQ）
 - 💬 My MBTI type is INTP, my understanding of which is elaborated in my essay <a href="https://mp.weixin.qq.com/s/MW9iNUDzW68v9d1nxpy6ww">I am 80 percentage INTP-T</a>